gavinmcfarland/askeroo/src/built-ins/spinner/README.md

 await job.start(); // Symbol goes straight to running animation, no idle symbol flash
 ```

-**Note:** Only the spinner symbol is delayed - the text appears immediately.
-This provides instant feedback to users while avoiding symbol flicker when `start()` is called quickly.
+**Note:** The spinner uses a store-level grace period to prevent symbol flicker.
+During this grace period (100ms after creation), the idle symbol is hidden.
+If `start()` is called during this time, the spinner transitions directly to the running animation without showing the idle symbol.
+The text appears immediately, providing instant feedback to users while avoiding visual flicker.

 ### 6. Hide on Completion